 The AVS Applied Surface Science Division (ASSD) Peter M. A. Sherwood Mid-Career Professional Award

 .
 The nomination package must contain the nomination form, nominating letter, biographical materials and three supporting letters.
 The Awardee will give a featured talk at the AVS International Symposium where the award will be presented.
-Travel support is available to attend the Symposium.
 The Award will be made only if an appropriate candidate is identified.

 - The nominee should be in "mid career", having between approximately 10 to 20 years’ experience in a field of interest to the AVS ASSD.

 - The nominee must have made sustained and outstanding scientific and technical contributions in research, engineering, technical advancement or academic education, and show potential for further advancement of that field.

 - The nominee must be a member of the AVS ASSD.

 - The candidate cannot be a Fellow of the AVS, or have received an AVS National Award (except AVS National Student Awards) previously.

 - The nominee cannot be a member of the ASSD Executive Committee nor the ASSD Award Committee at the time of nomination and selection.

 - Include a letter explaining the nominee’s sustained and outstanding scientific and technical contributions in research, engineering, technical advancement or academic education, and potential for further advancement of that field.

 - Obtain an up-to-date C.V. for the candidate including academic and employment background, professional honors, and publications.
 The inclusion of quantitative metrics for the evaluation of technical contributions, such as number of citations and patents, are strongly recommended.

 - Contact at least two (2) additional people and up to three (3) people who will write a one (1) page letter in support of the nomination.
 They MUST be current members of AVS.